ethereum-optimism/design-docs/protocol/additional-fee-scalars.md

 The L1Attributes deposited transactions includes one extra slot of calldata -- the two new scalars, storage packed together.
-The SystemConfig contract stores the two scalars, requiring two new storage slots.

 # Alternatives Considered